AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 You can configure to submit an adaptive form only when all the recipients have completed the signing ceremony.
 Follow the steps below to configure the setting using Adobe Sign.

 1. In the author instance, open an Adaptive Form in the edit mode.
-1. From the left pane, click the Properties icon and expand the **[!UICONTROL ELECTRONIC SIGNTATURE]** option.
+1. From the left pane, tap the Properties icon and expand the **[!UICONTROL ELECTRONIC SIGNTATURE]** option.
 1. Select **[!UICONTROL Enable Adobe Sign]**.
 Various configuration options display.
-1. In the **[!UICONTROL Submit the form]** section, select the **[!UICONTROL after every recipient completes signing ceremony]** option.
-This configures the Submit Form action where the form is first sent to all the recipients for signing.
+1. In the [!UICONTROL Submit the form] section, select the **[!UICONTROL after every recipient completes signing ceremony]** option to configure the Submit Form action, where the form is first sent to all the recipients for signing.
 Once all the recipients have signed the form, only then the form is submitted.

 ## Save Adaptive Forms As Drafts {#save-adaptive-forms-as-drafts}